3rdpartyeve/phealng/README.md

     spl_autoload_register("Pheal::classload");
     PhealConfig::getInstance()->api_base = 'https://api.eveonline.com/';

-If you've problems with the SSL connection you can turn off the peer and certificate verification for debugging purposes.
+If you've trouble with the SSL connection you can turn off the peer and certificate verification (for debug purposes), but keep in mind you'll be vulnerable to man-in-the-middle attacks then.

     PhealConfig::getInstance()->http_ssl_verifypeer = false;